 Crossroads of Cultures

-- Ride a camel through desert dunes.
+- Ride a camel through desert dunes at sunset.

 - Tutor children in a Himalayan school.